JayShaun/MICRO-Expression-Recognition-with-deep-learning/README.md

 ## Result:
 I have trained the model for 1000 epochs and the accuracy is arround 70%.
-If you need my pretrained model, contact me.
+If you need the model, contact me.
 And I will upload it to cloud disk later.

 ## Updates:
-Pretrained model on CASMEII:
+Trained on CASMEII:
 link：https://pan.baidu.com/s/1E3_sIE9wZSduW6RIDm42iA
  key：1234